asikaria-msft/clientV2/README.md

-# Azure Datalake client for Java
+# Azure Datalake Store client for Java

-TODO

-1. Add Logging
-2. ACLs
-3. Finish utility methods
-4. Functional tests
-5. Perf tests
-6. Javadoc
+ - For an introduction to Azure Data Lake, see here:
+ - To sign up for Azure Data Lake, see here:
+ - For getting started introduction to the SDK, see here:
+ - For the SDK Javadoc, see here: